JanHerca/urantiapedia/output/wikijs/en/article/Do_Urantians_have_a_Special_Task_with_Christianity.md

 > While I thought I was learning how to live, I have been learning how to die.
 > _Leonardo da Vinci_

 One thing for sure is that we will not achieve anything positive by criticizing Christianity for their errors and extolling the superiority of the Urantia Book teachings.
-Those that think so need only study the incident of Simon Zelotes’ failure with Teherma, the Persian, ([UB 141:6.1](/en/The_Urantia_Book/141#p6_1)) to appreciate the superiority of Jesus’ positive approach of allowing truth to do its own work rather than criticizing errors as a means of procuring spiritual advancement.
+Those that think so need only study the incident of Simon Zelotes’ failure with Teherma, the Persian, (<a id="a59_274"></a>[UB 141:6.1](/en/The_Urantia_Book/141#p6_1)) to appreciate the superiority of Jesus’ positive approach of allowing truth to do its own work rather than criticizing errors as a means of procuring spiritual advancement.

-We can perhaps learn what we must do from a description on [UB 144:6.3](/en/The_Urantia_Book/144#p6_3), of how Jesus handled problems that arose between his apostles and the followers of John the Baptist, led by Abner.
+We can perhaps learn what we must do from a description on <a id="a61_59"></a>[UB 144:6.3](/en/The_Urantia_Book/144#p6_3), of how Jesus handled problems that arose between his apostles and the followers of John the Baptist, led by Abner.

 Points of difference had arisen concerning many issues—such as the nature of formal prayer, baptismal rites, repentance, etc, etc. Both sides tried to get Jesus to either take charge of the debating sessions or else to adjudicate on who was right.
 Jesus reply to all such attempts was along the lines of: